Why have I suddenly started stuttering?

 It may be that work situations have changed – since the Pandemic, many people are working from home using video conferencing which may have been something you previously avoided.
 People report seeing themselves on videoconferencing has made them stutter more and to become more aware of the stutter.

-For a few people, stuttering does suddenly start in adulthood as a result of a neurological event, such as a stroke, and is called a neurogenic stammer.
-Stuttering may also start as a result of an emotional trauma, commonly known as psychogenic stuttering.
+For a few people, stuttering does begin suddenly in adulthood with no previous history.
+This may occur as a result of a neurological event, such as a stroke or head injury, and is known as a neurogenic stammer.

 Speech Therapy can support you in increasing your confidence, reducing your stress and anxiety around stuttering and developing strategies to make talking easier.
-Click on the contact us button to arrange a free consultation or email us for more information.
+Click on the contact us button to arrange a free consultation, or email us at thespeechnetwork@hotmail.com for more information.

 Should I tell my job interviewer that I stutter?